stackchain/ocr-cnh-2-json/README.md

 # ocr-cnh-2-json
 OCR for Brazilian CNH (driver's license) to JSON object.
-It will try to read all the driver's license data, and allows you to compare match the similarity of a selfie against the document photo.
+It will try to read all the driver's license data, and allows you to compare/match by the similarity of a selfie against the document photo.

 ## Getting started